-The RSM is used to select the source projected onto the collimator.
-The FCU Shutter then selects which fibre(s) the beam is able to illuminate.
-After the shutter, two lenses focus part of the beam onto each CAL-IBRATION fibre input.
-Between the lenses and the fibre inputs is a Neutral Density Filter Wheel (NDFW) which allows to control the flux level in OBJCAL mode so that it is possible to match the flux level in the calibration spectrum in long SCIENCE exposures to the flux obtained in the much shorter calibration exposures.
-The dynamic range of the NDFW is approximately 0.0-2.5, thereby allowing flux matching OBJCAL exposures of exposure time from 1.0-316 times the exposure time of the calibrations.
-Since useful ThAr can be obtained with exposure times from 10-100 sec, this means OBJCAL exposures from 10-31,600 sec are possible, though of course other constrainst limit maximum reasonable exposure times to of the order of 1 hr.
+The RSM reflects the selected source (or in the case of the ThArNe source keeps out of the light path) into the collimator.
+The FCU Shutter then selects which fibre(s) the beam illuminates.
+After the shutter, two lenses focus parts of the beam onto each CALIBRATION fibre input.
+Between the lenses and the fibre inputs is a Neutral Density Filter Wheel (NDFW) which allows control of the flux level in OBJCAL mode so that it is possible to match the flux level in the calibration spectrum in long SCIENCE exposures to the flux obtained in the much shorter calibration exposures.
+The dynamic range of the NDFW is approximately 0.0-2.5, thereby allowing flux matching OBJCAL exposures of exposure time from 1.0 - 316 times the exposure time of the calibrations.
+Since useful ThAr can be obtained with exposure times from $10 - 100 \sec$, this means OBJCAL exposures from $10 - 31,600 \sec$ are possible, though of course other constrainst limit maximum reasonable exposure times to of the order of 1 hr.

-2.3 FEROS/WFI Adapter
+2.6 FEROS/WFI Adapter